 IVF and ICSI are two different procedures that help people have babies when they are facing difficulty getting pregnant.

 In IVF, which stands for In Vitro Fertilization, an egg is taken from the woman, and sperm is taken from the man.
-These are then mixed together in a lab dish, where they can join and make an embryo.
+These are then mixed in a lab dish, where they can join and make an embryo.
 The embryo is then put back into the woman’s womb, where it can grow into a baby.

 On the other hand, ICSI, which stands for Intracytoplasmic Sperm Injection, is a bit different.
 In this procedure, a single sperm is picked up using a tiny needle.
 Then, this needle is used to put the sperm directly into the egg.
 This helps the sperm to fertilize the egg and make an embryo.
 Similar to IVF, the embryo is later placed into the woman’s womb, where it can grow into a baby.